 Alisha Fletcher, LCSW

 Alisha Fletcher is a Licensed Clinical Social Worker with over two decades of experience in the mental health sector.
 Alisha earned a Master's degree in social work from the University of Pennsylvania.
-She is currently enrolled at the University of Pennsylvania as a clinical social work Doctoral student.
-She divides her time between the University of Delaware's Center for Disabilities Studies and Delaware Psychological Services.
-Additionally, she operates Child's Play by the Bay, a center for early childhood development.
+She is currently enrolled at the University of Pennsylvania as a clinical social work doctoral student.
+She divides her time between the University of Delaware's Center for Disabilities Studies and working in private practice.
+Additionally, she co-owns Child's Play by the Bay, a center for early childhood development.

 Teachers are lifelong learners who are always growing and expanding.
 She is an Adjunct Assistant Professor at Wilmington University, where she teaches in the College of Social and Behavioral Sciences' graduate and undergraduate programs.
 She is an approved provider of the Separating and Divorcing Parenting Education Program in the state of Delaware.
-Alisha works at the Center for Disabilities Studies as a mental health coach, where she trains other professionals who work with and support individuals with autism.
+Alisha works as the director of the Delaware Network for Excellence in Autism where she trains other professionals who work with and support individuals with autism.

 Wilmington University faculty researchers are making real-world contributions to the real world